axonivy-market/ai-assistant/ai-assistant-product/README.md

 User can plan a software project with AI Assistant.
 The AI Assistant enables users to efficiently plan a software project by organizing information into a structured format.
 It can:

-- Create the project and persist it in the database
+- create the project and persist it in the database
-- Assist in finding and selecting suitable team members for the project
+- assist in finding and selecting suitable team members for the project
-- Help users prepare for the project kick-off meeting
+- help users prepare for the project kick-off meeting
-- Create and assign tasks to invite team members to the meeting
+- create and assign tasks to invite team members to the meeting

 **How to use**